CALCULATE YOUR SIP RETURNS

 Realized Gain

-The profit that you have earned by selling your investment at a higher price as compared to the purchase price
+The profit that you have earned by selling your investment at a higher price than the purchase price

 +